afska/arduino-midi-player/README.md

 ## theory
 ### producing notes
 The player is made with buzzers.
 A buzzer makes a clicking sound each time it is pulsed with current.
 A clicking sound is not funny, but what if we pulse it *440* times in a second?
-OMG, we got an *A* note.
+Bingo, we got an *A* note.

 ### time of a pulse
 To produce a square wave with *440hz* of frequency, the time that the pin has to be *HIGH* is *1136us*.
-How do I know that?
+How do we know that?

 The period is the amount of time it takes for the wave to repeat itself:

 ![owbvrjqo3925446228614708412](https://cloud.githubusercontent.com/assets/1631752/4197568/f0fd4676-37eb-11e4-9c61-8c550085414e.jpg)

-=> we need the buzzer pin to be *HIGH* in the first half of the period, and *LOW* in the other half =>
+=> we need the buzzer's pin to be *HIGH* in the first half of the period, and *LOW* in the other half =>
 ```javascript
 timeHigh = period / 2 = (1 / frequency) / 2
 ```

 ### frequency of a note
-The frequency of a note can be calculated (taking by reference an `A` in the 4th octave: *A4 - 440hz*):
+The frequency of a note can be calculated (taking by reference an *A* in the 4th octave: *A4 - 440hz*):
 ```javascript
 440 * c^distance
 //c: a constant, the twelth root of 2